FerozaC/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner is a script that changes the owner of the file hello to the user betty
+4-empty is a script for creating an empty file